ArtivicoLab/diligentLobotomyTattoo/CARD_GALLERY_GUIDE.md

    - Make sure images are at least 800px wide for best quality
    - Keep file sizes under 2MB for fast loading

-2. **Name Your Images**
+2. **Name Your Images Properly**
-   - Use descriptive names that describe the tattoo style
+   ⚠️ **IMPORTANT:** The filename creates the card title and description automatically!

+   **✅ DO THIS:**
-   - Use hyphens (-) instead of spaces
+   - Use descriptive words separated by hyphens (-)
-   - Examples of good names:
-     - `colorful-dragon-tattoo.jpg`
-     - `black-and-gray-portrait.jpg`
-     - `floral-sleeve-design.jpg`
-     - `minimalist-geometric.jpg`
+   - Include the tattoo style, subject, and placement
-     - `traditional-american-style.jpg`
+   - Use lowercase letters
+   - No spaces or special characters

+   **❌ DON'T DO THIS:**
+   - Generic names like `IMG_1234.jpg` or `photo.png`
+   - Names with spaces like `dragon tattoo.jpg`
+   - Random names like `untitled.jpg`

+   **Perfect Naming Examples:**
+   - `traditional-rose-sleeve.jpg` → Creates: "Traditional Rose Sleeve"
+   - `watercolor-butterfly-back.jpg` → Creates: "Watercolor Butterfly Back"
+   - `geometric-mandala-forearm.jpg` → Creates: "Geometric Mandala Forearm"
+   - `realistic-portrait-shoulder.jpg` → Creates: "Realistic Portrait Shoulder"
+   - `minimalist-line-mountain.jpg` → Creates: "Minimalist Line Mountain"

 3. **Upload to the Gallery Folder**
    - Navigate to the `images/card-gallery/` folder in your website files